 “Introducing the Product Engagement Score” by Brian Crofts

 How did the team at Pendo develop the product engagement score?
-In this blog post, Pendo CPO Brian Crofts explains the reasoning behind the methodology and why they eventually chose measures of feature adoption, app retention, and stickiness as the foundation of the metric.
+In this blog post, Pendo CPO Brian Crofts explains the reasoning behind the methodology and the path to creating PES.

 Cohorts and revisit rates can also act as measures of product engagement.
 In this blog post, investor Andrew Chen discusses why and how you might use these metrics as a way to quantify whether users “love” your product.